I got Nick Pineault back again.

 You got to take it and verify where the truth in your product is.
 That being said, research reveals that a lot of the olive oil imported from Italy and Spain is fake.

-What I mean by fake is that it is mixed with let’s say a corn oil or other olive oil that don’t smell or taste like anything.
-That’s really a sad kind of deception for consumers because you have this brand that sells a 100% olive oil or even extra virgin oil which is even the highest grade possible and yet it doesn’t make the cut.
+What I mean by fake is that it is mixed with let’s say corn oil or other olive oil that doesn’t smell or taste like anything.
+That’s a sad kind of deception for consumers because you have this brand that sells 100% olive oil or even extra virgin oil which is even the highest grade possible and yet it doesn’t make the cut.
 And when you look at the actual product there are traces or even high percentages of those unhealthy oils that we just talked about.

-Again you get the trans fat, the damaged fats with free radicals which accelerate in the process that causes inflammation.
+Again you get the trans fat, the damaged fats with free radicals which accelerate the process that causes inflammation.
 That being said, there are a lot of stories for a couple of decades about the Mafia being in there and yeah I read a great blog article about that.
 It’s not that I am making this stuff up its just one study that is well-known that olive oil is a big business and people make a lot of money out of it.

-It’s the same thing as selling drugs in the street.
+It’s the same thing as selling drugs on the street.
 People make a lot of money on it and it’s a risky business.
 For feeding in some sense mixing olive oil with refined oils is as bad because it is criminal, right?
 But some people do it and we need to protect ourselves.

 That being said you need to thoroughly verify if your olive oil is legit.
 You got to check out a couple of things.
-First there’s the infamous bridge test, and that’s one thing that is not 100% accurate but if you got a really cheap brand of olive oil that’s only labeled olive oil but you don’t even know where it’s from, for example you just put a little bit of olive oil about 125ml in the fridge for up to 48hrs and it should solidify if it is real because it contains a lot of monounsaturated fats like avocado which becomes hardened under cold.
+First, there’s the infamous bridge test, and that’s one thing that is not 100% accurate but if you got a cheap brand of olive oil that’s only labeled olive oil but you don’t even know where it’s from, for example, you just put a little bit of olive oil about 125ml in the fridge for up to 48hrs and it should solidify if it is real because it contains a lot of monounsaturated fats like avocado which becomes hardened under cold.
 If it’s still liquid, 100% liquid, then it would probably be let’s say corn oil or those purely unsaturated fat.
 It’s not 100% accurate.